SaiketTewary/fridge/README.md

 **SOLUTION**:

 Authentication and Authorization:
 	2 users has been registered
 		1. Userid/PW - user/user
 		2. Userid/PW - admin/admin

 		User "user" is authorized for GET API's.
 User "admin" is authorized for all API's

+Code Coverage:
+	Code coverage is implemented with Jacoco. gradlew jacocoTestReport command will generate the coverage report to /build/coverage-report dir

+Log Details:
+	 Currently Log is reporting in console.

 APIs: